mtumilowicz/git-notes/README.md

       with two parent commits);
     * and rebasing creates new, reparented commits on top of the existing commits.
+    * Because the commit on the branch you’re on isn’t a direct ancestor of the branch you’re merging in, Git has to do some work.
+      * In this case, Git does a
+        simple three-way merge, using the two snapshots pointed to by the branch tips and the common ancestor of the two.
+      * Instead of just moving the branch pointer forward, Git creates a new snapshot that results from this three-way merge and automatically creates a new commit that points to it.
+        * This is referred to as a
+          merge commit, and is special in that it has more than one parent.
 * rebase
+    * With the rebase command, you can take all the changes that were committed on one branch and replay them on a different branch.
+      * git rebase --onto master client // applies commits from client to the master since diverged
+      * Now you can fast-forward your master branch
+        * git checkout master
+        * git merge client
+      * git rebase master server
+        * This replays your server work on top of your master work
+        * Then, you can fast-forward the base branch
+          $ git checkout master
+          $ git merge server
     * A rebase is a method of rewriting history in Git that is similar to a merge.
 A rebase involves changing the parent of a commit to point to another.
       * The rebase operation has changed the parent of the first commit in the separate-